|

 of the mission has never been repainted.
 The pictures and the colors you see are the

-originals that were created and painted by Indian artesans under the direction of
+originals that were created and painted by Indian artisans under the direction of

 Esteban Munras.
 Today it is still a parish church.